 The concept of information dates from 1948 and 49 in two celebrated papers by Claude Shannon [1],[2].
 Appendix I contains a brief introduction to information theory.
-Earlier work on measuring information capacity from Siemens Star images [3] will only be briefly referenced in this document.

 In electronic communications, information capacity is the maximum rate that information can be transmitted through a channel without error.
 In images, it is the maximum amount of information that a pixel or image can hold.